Pleasanton's Vintage Hills: 1965–1970 homes & subdivision history

 Between 1965 and 1970, on the rolling hills of what was once Kottinger Ranch, a curious thing happened: a neighborhood grew.
-Not just any neighborhood, but Vintage Hills—a place where suburban dreams bloomed under the watchful eyes of Perma-Built Enterprises and, later, Boise-Cascade Corporation.
+Not just any neighborhood, but Vintage Hills—a place where suburban dreams bloomed under the watchful eyes of Perma-Bilt Enterprises and, later, Boise-Cascade Corporation.

 Back then, Pleasanton was still shaking off its agricultural roots.
 Cows still outnumbered commuters, and downtown was more country store than culinary destination.
 But Vintage Hills promised something new: a return to gracious living—as the brochures so confidently declared.